-- Second Step Unit 4 "Problem Solving" lesson plan of choice - Problem-solving focused book or media of choice - Problem-solving supplemental materials of choice to focus on the following key concepts

-Review key concepts:

-- Problem: Something that is hard to deal with. - Problem-solving: Thinking of a way to make your problem less hard to deal with; how to make a problem go away. - Small problem: No one is getting or will be hurt; the emotions I feel (angry, sad, annoyed) will go away; example: not being first in line. - Medium problem: No one is getting or will be hurt; can be fixed by the people involved (kids); may need an adult to help; example: not getting with my friends. - Big problem: Myself or someone else is or could get hurt; need an adult to help; example: I cut myself with my scissors. - Reaction: Behaviors I show in response to a problem (crying, yelling, staying calm, thinking of a solution).

-Practice Utilize supplemental materials and choose one or more of the following: Content: Use of supplemental materials involving role play and gaining others' perspectives Include small group or whole group activities with role playing to practice showing empathy to others Think-Pair-Share activities of choice Whole group visual activity of choice Summarize: Provide a summary of the following key concepts: Problem: Something that is hard to deal with.
-Problem-solving: Thinking of a way to make your problem less hard to deal with; how to make a problem go away.
+Kuypers materials; size of my problem materials of choice Evidence Base: X Evidence-Based Procedure: Descr ibe how you will: Introduce: Make a connection with the previous month's lesson on kind versus unkind behavior and introduce this new lesson on problem-solving.
+Ask students if they have heard of big problems and little problems before and ask students to share experiences and knowledge.
+Communicate Lesson Targets: State and provide a visual for the following targets: Define and understand the term problem.
+Explore the differences between small, medium and big problems.
+Explore what behaviors to use in response to the size of the problem.
+The way we respond to a problem can help us solve it.
+Teach Content: Second Step Unit 4 "Problem Solving" lesson plan of choice Problem-solving focused book or media of choice Problem-solving supplemental materials of choice to focus on the following key concepts Review key concepts: Problem: Something that is hard to deal with.
+Problem-solving: Thinking of a way to make your problem less hard to deal with; how to work through a problem and make it go away.
 Small problem: No one is getting or will be hurt; the emotions I feel (angry, sad, annoyed) will go away; example: not being first in line.
 Medium problem: No one is getting or will be hurt; can be fixed by the people involved (kids); may need an adult to help; example: not getting with my friends.
 Big problem: Myself or someone else is or could get hurt; need an adult to help; example: I cut myself with my scissors.
 Reaction: Behaviors I show in response to a problem (crying, yelling, staying calm, thinking of a solution).

+Desetion Thillies around manufactured and the second Practice Content: Utilize supplemental materials and choose one or more of the following: Content.
+Involve role play and gaining others' perspectives Small group or whole group activities that include role playing to practice reactions to sizes of problems Think-Pair-Share activities of choice Whole group visual activity of choice Summarize: Provide a summary of the following key concepts: Problem: Something that is hard to deal with.
+Problem-solving: Thinking of a way to make your problem less hard to deal with; how to work through a problem and make it go away.Small problem: No one is getting or will be hurt; the emotions I feel (angry, sad, annoyed) will go away; example: not being first in line.
+Medium problem: No one is getting or will be hurt; can be fixed by the people involved (kids); may need an adult to help; example: not getting with my friends.
+Big problem: Myself or someone else is or could get hurt; need an adult to help; example: I cut myself with my scissors.
+Reaction: Behaviors I show in response to a problem (crying, yelling, staying calm, thinking of a solution).
 Close: Reinforce self-reflection on the size of the problem when students are dealing with a difficult situation.
 Reinforce the phrase "The size of your reaction should match the size of your problem."
-Data Collection Plonce an - For multiple lessons in a unit, this section only need be completed Participation Data Anticipated number of students: 15-25 per classroom Planned length of lesson(s): 40 minutes Mindsets & Behav riors Data: Pre-/post-a assessment attached Outcome Data: (cl hoose one) Achievement (des cribe): Attendance (descr ribe):
+Data Collection Pl lan - For multiple lessons in a unit, this section only need be completed once an Tormaniple receive in a arm, and cection only need be completed Participation Data : Anticipated 15-25 per classroom number of students: Planned length 30-40 minutes of lesson(s): Mindsets & Behaviors Data: Pre-/post-assessment attached Outcome Data: (choose one) Achievement (describe): Attendance (describe):

-Discipline (describe): Collaborate with school administrator and Anti-Bullying Specialist to analyze student discipline and HIB data.
+Discipline (describe): Collaborate with school administrator to analyze discipline data.